jwg4/yahtzee/TUTORIAL.md

 We are looping over this list, with the variable `i` being set to each value in the list in turn.
 In this loop, we don't use `i` anywhere, so we just do the same thing five times.

+For many people the trickiest part about Python is the formatting of 'code blocks' like loops or if statements.
+It's actually quite easy, but different to how many other languages work.
+Starting from the beginning of a file, all code lines start at the beginning of the line, with no spaces in front of them.
+When we have a 'block' of code, like in the for loop, this block has to be indented by some number of spaces.
+All the code which is indented by the same amount, will be part of that block.
+When the block finishes, we go back to not having any spaces as the start of lines.

+  * You can indent a block by any number of spaces, as long as it's the same for all lines of the block.
+Almost all Python code uses 4 spaces though, and you should use 4.
+  * Don't use tabs, as it's hard to know exactly how many spaces oen tab will be equal to.
+If you can get your editor to insert 4 spaces when you press tab once, great.
+Otherwise, press the space bar 4 times.
+  * You can have as many blank lines, or lines with only some spaces on them, as you want without affecting your program.
+Usually one or two blank lines are used to separate out different parts of the code.
+  * Nested blocks of code have 8, then 12, etc. spaces at the start of the line.
+We will see later exactly what these look like.

+Here all we need to know is that the two lines which start with spaces are part of the loop.
+Everything which comes later is not.

 The function `requests.get` does a GET request of the URL.
 The requests library is very simple and intuitive and the first page of the docs at http://docs.python-requests.org/en/latest/ explains the most common ways to use it.
 We assign to the variable `r` the result of the GET.

 ```